Fer-Jg/TownyAdvanced-Spanish/How-Towny-Works.md

 -   `/res set perm reset` - Propagates the perm line in `/res` to ALL plots owned by that resident.
 -   `/town set perm reset` - Propagates the perm line in `/town` to ALL town-owned plots owned by that town.
 -   These commands also affect the `/town toggle` and `/plot toggle` settings.

+### []()Setting trusted lists and plot perm overrides

+As of Towny 0.97.1.0 there are Trusted lists for plots and towns, and plot's can have very fine-grained overrides set up.
+These features allow players to let other players work in towns and plots while not having to be restricted by the Friend/Resident/Town/Nation/Ally/Outsider plotgroups.

+Towns may add a player as a trusted person in their town using `/town trust add {name}`, and remove them from the trusted list using `/town trust remove {name}`.
+Trusted players are treated similar to the mayor in all of the town's plots, able to do any build/destroy/switch/itemuse action.

+A player may add or remove another player as trusted in their plots using `/plot trust add|remove {name}`.
+While a player is trusted in a plot, they have the same plot permissions as the plot owner, able to do any build/destroy/switch/itemuse action.

+Plot perm overrides lets a player make very specific changes to how specific players are able to use plots.
+To begin a player is added or removed from a plot's perm overrides using `/plot perm add|remove {name}`.
+After a player is on this list, the plot owner can use `/plot perm gui` to open a GUI showing an inventory of player heads (the players who've been added to the plot perm override with `/plot perm add {name}.`) When a head is clicked on, a new inventory will display the options for Build/Destroy/Switch/ItemUse and a clickable book which explains how the rest of the system works.
+Players on the perm overrides list will have specific build/destroy/switch/itemuse permissions in the plot, overriding any other plot perm settings.

 []()Protection Additions Found in Towny Advanced
 ------------------------------------------------